voliva/git_gui/README.md

 ## Development

 As mentioned, this is a [Tauri](https://tauri.app/) project.
-The UI is made with SolidJS in the folder `src`.
+The UI is made with Svelte in the folder `src`.
 The BE is in Rust and it's in `src-tauri`.

 You'll need to have Rust and NodeJS installed.